 Project-based resources form the foundation of a project.
 All project-based resources must belong to a project, and you can directly assign them to one.
 If you create a project-based resource without a project specified, it is added to the default project.

-Droplet-based resources are related to projects via the Droplet they’re associated with.
-You can access these resources from within a project through their associated Droplet or, in the case of floating IPs, directly from the project dashboard.
+Droplet-based resources are related to projects via the Droplet they're associated with.
+You can access these resources from within a project through their associated Droplet or, for floating IPs, directly from the project dashboard.

 Independent resources do not interact with projects.